hjr3/future-mpsc-example/README.md

 # Future Based MPSC Example

-A short example program that uses a future based multi-produer, single-consumer queue on conjunction with tokio.
+A short example program that uses a future based multi-produer, single-consumer queue in conjunction with tokio.

 ## License